rgosh001/TCrawler/README.md

 Hello there!
 T-Crawler is an open source project for Linux to download tweets over twitter that has geolocation enabled.

 ## Collaboration Details
-Description of contribtutions of each team member
+Description of contributions of each team member
 ### Rashid Goshtasbi
 * Figuring out an API to use
 * Researching instructions to download additional libraries to incorporate with API and product feature
-* Researching on implimentation on API
+* Researching on implementation on API
-* Creating Twiter account and signing up for Twitter Developer Access for special keys required by API
+* Creating Twitter account and signing up for Twitter Developer Access for special keys required by API
-* Figuring our nesseccary functions to use to run library functions
+* Figuring our necessary functions to use to run library functions
-* **Coding**: Configurign twitter API streaming functions:
+* **Coding**: Configuring twitter API streaming functions:

 		l = listener()
 		auth = OAuthHandler(ckey, csecret)